 Sustainable clothing at POMP

 Here at POMP, we design clothing to be remade.
-We use one material only: GOTS-certified organic cotton.
+We use one material only: certified organic cotton.
 And you already know what that means!
 We can recycle returned garments into new clothing with ease.
 We simplify that process using the QR codes mentioned above.
 To ensure quality and longevity, our recycled range is made from 50% recycled organic cotton and 50% virgin.

 Still, this is a complex topic full of contradictions.
 What are your thoughts on the challenges we addressed above and our solutions to them?
 Do you have any interesting takes on the challenges sustainable fashion is facing?
 Let us know in the comments below!